HapCoderWei/Emacs.d/README.md

 # Emacs.d
-my emacs config folder. forked from bin chen.
+My emacs config folder.
+Forked from bin chen's config.

+Just backup for myself.
+And welcome to fork :)